 Diagnosis was an important first step, so I carefully caught Nelly and palpated the lump.
 From what I had read, it could be impacted grain, or impacted hay and grass, and the latter was by far the more complicated problem.
 Hmmm . . .
 Nelly seemed to have impacted grain and hay and probably grass, too, as far as I could tell.
 I could feel clearly the contents of the crop through the skin, stretched tight as a drum.

 I drew on my vast wealth of Google-knowledge for the next step in the diagnostic procedure: to smell the chicken’s breath.
 If it had an “offensive odour,” it could mean “sour crop” which is a worse problem yet, and usually results in (you guessed it) chicken noodle soup.
 Or dumplings.
 Stewed chicken.
 It was a little hard to smell Nelly’s breath, because she was flailing about so, but as far as I could tell it seemed pretty much like any other chicken’s breath.
-(A moment of honesty here: she was trying to peck me as I lowered my face to hers, so I didn’t really get that good of a whiff.
-She just smelled, overall, chickeny.)
+She smelled, overall, like a chicken.

-It seemed to me that the easiest course of action might be to go in for the vomit.
+It seemed to me that the easiest course of action, of all the suggestions that I read about, might be to go in for the vomit.
 So I took a deep breath, braced my feet, and . . . trying to recall the articles I had perused on the subject, positioned Nelly with her head downwards.
 She relaxed a little, and stopped trying to kill me, being in this vulnerable position.
-Honestly, I think she decided that it was the homemade noodles for her and resigned herself to her fate.

 I felt a bit accomplished when she vomited just a bit.
 Strangely.